Menu

 NucView® Caspase Substrates for Live Cells

-NucView® Caspase-3 Substrates are novel fluorogenic substrates developed by Biotium to detect apoptosis in intact cells in real-time.
-Biotium has invented a new concept in the design of fluorogenic enzyme substrates.
-The enzyme substrate is attached to a fluorogenic DNA dye.
+NucView® Caspase-3 Substrates are enzyme substrates attached to a fluorogenic DNA dye to detect apoptosis in intact cells in real-time.
 Before cleavage, the dye is non-fluorescent and unable to bind to DNA.
-Upon enzymatic cleavage of the substrate, the dye is released and becomes capable of binding to DNA to emit fluorescence.
-In the case of NucView® Caspase-3 Substrates, the caspase-3/7 substrate peptide DEVD is attached to a DNA-binding dye.
-The substrate enters the cell cytoplasm where it is cleaved by caspase-3 in apoptotic cells to release the fluorogenic DNA dye, which stains the nucleus.
-Unlike FLICA assays that use irreversible inhibitors to label active caspases, NucView® caspase-3 substrates do not interfere with caspase activity, allowing monitoring of caspase activity in real time.
+Upon enzymatic cleavage of the substrate, the dye is released and becomes capable of binding to DNA.
+The caspase-3/7 substrate peptide DEVD is attached to a DNA-binding dye and when it enters the cell cytoplasm where it is cleaved by caspase-3 in apoptotic cells, the fluorogenic DNA dye is released and stains the nucleus.
+Unlike FLICA assays, NucView® caspase-3 substrates do not interfere with caspase activity.
 NucView® can be fixed with formaldehyde after staining, but it cannot be used to stain fixed cells or tissues.
 For staining of fixed cells or tissues, see our TUNEL Assays.

 Features